 What is an in-memory or memorial gift?

-An “in memory of” or memorial gift is a donation made after someone passes to memorialize and honor their life.
+An “in memory of” or memorial gift is a donation made after someone passes to memorialize their life.
 Many people donate to charity in their loved one’s name or ask that a gift be made in lieu of flowers.

 Memorial gifts are usually made to nonprofits for one of two reasons: